 In the Personal Capital vs. Mint vs. Kubera discussion, your choice will be defined by what you want.

-Financial planning and advice?
+Hands-on financial planning and investment management advice?
 Budgeting help?
-All-in-one wealth and asset tracking?
+All-in-one wealth and investment tracking?

 Keep reading to learn the key features that make each of these tools unique so you can choose the one that best aligns with your goals.